-The Scheme comprises funds paid by Lazard & Co., Services Limited and Lazard Asset Management Limited ("the Employers") and their predecessor business into the Scheme so that it can pay pensions to Scheme members when they retire.
+The Scheme comprises funds paid by Lazard & Co., Services Limited ("the Employer") and its predecessor business into the Scheme so that it can pay pensions to Scheme members when they retire.

 The money to pay for members' pensions is not kept separately for each individual, but rather is held in a common fund managed on behalf of the Trustees by professional third parties whom we have appointed for this purpose.